antixz1/BacteriophageDetective/README.md

 ## Phigaro
 Phigaro is a command-line tool that uses raw genome and metagenome assemblies as input to detect prophage areas.
 It also generates annotated 'prophage genome maps' and highlights potential transposon insertion sites inside prophages.
 It may be used to search for prophage areas in huge metagenomic datasets.

+## VOG Table
+VOGTable.tsv is a tab delimited value file dettailing the functional attributes for each pVOG along with additional information.
+This file is included within the installation package and will be placed into one's home/working directory.
+This file allows the pipeline to identify the functional attributes present to each accession as identified by Phigaro.

 # Pipeline Usage
 ## Using NCBI Assemblies
 The pipeline can download and run assemblies automatically with user-provided accession IDs.
 The accessions.txt file in the 'accessions' folder should be edited to contain any number of accessions, separated by spaces, in order to run successfully.
 Bioproject accessions can also be used to download entire bioproject assemblies.